Utshaw/Linux-Command-Line/README.md

 `mv oldFolder newFolder` # renames to newFolder <br />
 `mv directory/* .` #moves everything from directory folder to current directory <br />

+#### locate
+locate - find files by name <br />
+`locate utshaw` # searches for file or directories with case sensitive name utshaw in their path `locate -i uTsHaW` # searches for file or directories with case insensitive name utshaw in their path `locate  -c uTsHaW` # count the number of occurrences of utshaw found

 ## Resources